 What you'll learn

-- Introduction to basic R syntax
+- Basic R syntax

 The demand for skilled data science practitioners is rapidly growing, and this series prepares you to tackle real-world data analysis challenges.